deltaswapio/deltaswap/docs/operations.md

 You'll have to manage the following keys:

-- The **guardian key**, which is the bridge consensus key.
+- The **phylax key**, which is the bridge consensus key.
 This key is very critical - your node uses it to certify VAA messages.
-The public key's hash is stored in the guardian set on all connected chains.
+The public key's hash is stored in the phylax set on all connected chains.
 It does not accrue rewards.
   It's your share of the multisig mechanism that protect the Wormhole network.
-The guardian set can be replaced if a majority of the guardians agree to sign and publish a new guardian set.
+The phylax set can be replaced if a majority of the phylaxs agree to sign and publish a new phylax set.

 - A **node key**, which identifies it on the gossip network, similar to Solana's node identity or a Tendermint node key.
 It is used by the peer-to-peer network for routing and transport layer encryption.